The Vectornator interface is designed to speed up your workflow and keep your project in focus with essential tools and a minimalist design.

-As for Vectornator X for iPad and Pro for Mac, the User Interface on the iPhone keeps the the focus on your artwork in both Portrait or Landscape mode.
+As with Vectornator on the iPad and Mac, the Vectornator User Interface on the iPhone keeps the focus on your artwork in both Portrait or Landscape mode.

-1 > The Navigation Bar, where you can navigate back to the Vectornator Homescreen, manage Settings and Export options, Undo and Redo your actions.
+1 - The Navigation Bar, where you can navigate back to the Vectornator Homescreen, manage Settings and Export options, and Undo or Redo your actions.

-2 > The Toolbar, with all the tools for selecting, drawing and creating paths or texts.
+2 - The Toolbar, which includes all the tools you'll need for selecting, drawing, and creating paths or text.

-3 > The Action Bar, an automatic expandable menu when you have an object selected.
+3 - The Action Bar, an automatic expandable menu that appears when you have an object selected.

-5 > The Mini Joystick, to move easily your objects within the canvas.
+5 - The Mini Joystick, which allows you to precisely move your objects around the canvas.

-When in Landscape mode, the Inspector Bar (4) is visible and you can immediately access the different tabs as Style (A), Arrange (B), Path (C), Layers (D) and Import (E).
+When in Landscape mode, the Inspector Bar (4) will cover the right side of your screen when opened.
+It allows you to immediately access the different tabs: Style (A), Arrange (B), Path (C), Layers (D), and Import (E).